 Studies investigating the role of PA and CRF in the control of type 2 diabetes have included different types of PA and several parameters of disease control.
-HbA{1c} is the most widely used indicator of glycaemic control in individuals with type 2 diabetes.
-Even 1 week of aerobic ET can improve whole body insulin sensitivity in individuals with type 2 diabetes.49 Aerobic and resistance ET have also been shown to improve insulin action,50 fat oxidation and storage in muscle,51 as well as other major CVD risk factors.12
+HbA{1c} is the most widely used indicator of glycemic control in individuals with type 2 diabetes.
+Even one week of aerobic ET can improve whole body insulin sensitivity in individuals with type 2 diabetes.49 Aerobic and resistance ET have also been shown to improve insulin action,50 fat oxidation, and storage in muscle,51 as well as other major CVD risk factors.12

-Comparative studies have shown that aerobic and resistance ET, if maintained over a period of several months, are similarly effective in reducing HbA{1c} levels in patients with diabetes, but the improvements are greatest with combined aerobic and resistance ET.52-55 Numerous studies have demonstrated that the combination of aerobic and resistance ET reduces HbA{1c} levels in type 2 diabetes patients.^{53,54,56-58} A randomised controlled trial in which 262 sedentary men and women with type 2 diabetes and HbA{1c} levels of 6.5 % to 11 % (inclusive) were enrolled in 9 months of either aerobic, resistance or a combination ET programme or a non-exercise control group found that only the combination ET group resulted in significant reductions in HbA{1c} levels.
-Furthermore, cumulative benefit across all outcomes (which included measures of anthropometry and fitness.) were greater in the combination training group compared with either aerobic or resistance ET alone.59
+Comparative studies have shown that aerobic and resistance ET, if maintained over a period of several months, are similarly effective in reducing HbA ${\rm 1c}$ levels in patients with diabetes, but the improvements are greatest with combined aerobic and resistance ET. $^{\rm 52-55}$ Numerous studies have demonstrated that the combination of aerobic and resistance ET reduces HbA ${\rm 1c}$ levels in type 2 diabetes patients. $^{\rm 53,54,56-58}$ A randomized controlled trial in which 262 sedentary men and women with type 2 diabetes and HbA ${\rm 1c}$ levels of 6.5 % to 11 % (inclusive) were enrolled in 9 months of either aerobic, resistance, or a combination ET program or a nonexercise control group found that only the combination ET group resulted in significant reductions in HbA ${\rm 1c}$ levels.
+Furthermore, cumulative benefit across all outcomes (which included measures of anthropometry and fitness.) were greater in the combination training group compared with either aerobic or resistance ET alone. $^{\rm 59}$

-A recent systematic review found that behavioural interventions increased PA in patients with type 2 diabetes and produced clinically significant improvements in long-term glucose control.40 The Look AHEAD trial compared an intensive lifestyle intervention with type 2 diabetes support and education on 4-year change in CRF and PA and enrolled 3,942 overweight or obese adults with type 2 diabetes.
-Participants in the education group received standard care plus information three times per year related to diet, PA and social support.
+A recent systematic review found that behavioral interventions increased PA in patients with type 2 diabetes and produced clinically significant improvements in long-term glucose control.
+60 The Look AHEAD trial compared an intensive lifestyle intervention with type 2 diabetes support and education on 4-year change in CRF and PA and enrolled 3,942 overweight or obese adults with type 2 diabetes.
+Participants in the education group received standard care plus information three times per year related to diet, PA, and social support.
 Participants in the intervention group received weekly intervention contact for 6 months that was reduced over the 4-year period.
-Although the intervention did not reduce the occurrence of MI or strokes during the 4-year study period, a significant difference in CRF between intervention and education groups after adjustment for baseline CRF and change in weight (3.70 versus 0.94 %; p<0.01) was observed.
-At 4 years, PA increased by 348 kcal/week in the intervention group versus 105 kcal/week in the education group (p<0.01).
-The change in CRF was also associated with improvements in glycaemic control.61 In summary, patients with type 2 diabetes may derive substantial benefits from glycaemic control, body composition and CVD risk factors by combining aerobic and resistance ET.
-As a result, many organisations recommend the combination of aerobic and resistance ET in all adults with type 2 diabetes.12,55,62
+Although the intervention did not reduce the occurrence of MI or strokes during the 4-year study period, a significant difference in CRF between intervention and education groups after adjustment for baseline CRF and change in weight (3.70 versus 0.94 %; p<0.01)